When buying stocks, it’s important that you buy those that will make you profits.

 How would you define an under-valued stock?

-According to The Free Dictionary by Farflex,
+The Free Dictionary by Farflex,

-A stock price perceived to be too low or cheap, as indicated by a particular valuation model.
+stock price perceived to be too low or cheap, as indicated by a particular valuation model.
 For instance, some might consider a particular company’s stock price cheap if the company’s price-earnings ratio is much lower than the industry average.

 That’s a very clear definition, it even has more information than I expected.